weissmanlab/weissmanlab.github.io/people.md

 Tyler Smith (PhD 2021, went on to research at Boeing)

-Mahan Ghafari (MSc 2018, went on to DPhil at Oxford, currently postdoc at Oxford)
+Mahan Ghafari (MSc 2018, went on to DPhil at Oxford, now group leader at Oxford)

 Jayeol Chun (BS 2018, went on to PhD at Brandeis)

-Caroline Holmes (BS 2017, went on to PhD at Princeton, currently postdoc at Harvard)
+Caroline Holmes (BS 2017, went on to PhD at Princeton, now postdoc at Harvard)

 Itai Pinkoviezky (postdoc, went on to data science in computational genomics)